 A spiral.
 A pattern that we find everywhere in nature.
-Think of the nautilus shell, an ocean wave or the eye of a hurricane.
+Think of the nautilus shell, an ocean wave, or a hurricane’s eye.

-This well-known graphic explains why the Golden Ratio is often called the Golden Spiral.
+This well-known graphic explains why the Golden Spiral is often called the Golden Ratio.
 Remember it because you’ll need it in your photography.